Mycelium-Lab/olympus_subgraph_parsers/treasury/README.md

 ## Usage

 1. Run the `npm i` command to install dependencies.
-2. In config file edit DEPLOYMENT ID if use new version of grah or deploy to new project.
+2. In config file edit DEPLOYMENT ID if you use a new version of graph or deploy to new project.
 3. Run the `node index.js` command to start exapmle.

 ## Example use function